flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 1. `Login <http://my.flytbase.com>`_ to your FlytBase Account.
 2. Download the hardware specific `FlytOS Linux Image <http://my.flytbase.com/FlytOS>`_ from your FlytBase account.
 3. Download size of the image is about 2.5 GBs.
-4. Check *md5sum* to verify the integrity of downloaded file:
+4. Check *MD5 Hash* to verify the integrity of downloaded file:

    * Linux- launch a terminal and execute the following command ``md5sum <path-to-downloaded-image>/flyt*.img.gz``.
    * Windows- launch a command window and execute the following command ``CertUtil -hashfile <path-to-downloaded-image>/flyt*.img.gz MD5``.
    * Mac OS- launch a terminal and execute the following command ``md5 <path-to-downloaded-image>/flyt*.img.gz``.
-5. Compare the md5 hash generated to *MD5 Hash* mentioned in the `download page <http://my.flytbase.com/FlytOS>`_.
+5. Compare the MD5 Hash generated to *MD5 Hash* mentioned in the `download page <http://my.flytbase.com/FlytOS>`_.
 6. Uncompress/extract the downloaded image:

    * Linux- launch a terminal and execute the following command ``gunzip <path-to-downloaded-image>/flyt*.img.gz``.